Getting Started

 - Imported notes get fresh UUIDs and are added to local storage (and synced to Firestore if signed in)

-- Plain text - Opens the note form with pre-filled content
+- Plain text and URLs - Open the note form with the shared content prefilled in the body

-- CSV files - Opens the Import Wizard
+- CSV files - Open the Import Wizard

 Nearby Notifications